MAIF/otoroshi/manual/src/main/paradox/deploy/clevercloud.md

 <img src="../img/deploy-cc-3.png" />
 @@@

-Now you just need to customize environnment variables and add the custom build script as pre deployment hook :
+Now you just need to customize environnment variables and add the custom build script as pre buid hook :

 `CC_PRE_BUILD_HOOK=./clevercloud/build.sh`

+at this point, you can also add other env. variables to configure Otoroshi like in the example provided below](#example-of-clevercloud-env-variables)

 @@@ div { .centered-img }
 <img src="../img/deploy-cc-4-bis.png" />